-You are entitled to a retirement pension from the National Insurance Scheme in Norway if you have lived or worked in Norway for at least three years after your 16th birthday.
-This means that you can receive retirement pension from Norway if you have been covered by national insurance or have received pensionable income in Norway for at least three years.
+You are entitled to a retirement pension from the National Insurance Scheme in Norway if you have lived or worked in Norway for at least five years after your 16th birthday.
+This means that you can receive retirement pension from Norway if you have been covered by national insurance or have received pensionable income in Norway for at least five years.

 The pension you are entitled to when you reach retirement age also depends on the pension schemes that applied in your terms of employment.
 All employees in both the public and private sectors are covered by an occupational pension scheme.
 If you have worked in Norway, you may therefore have earned occupational pension through your terms of employment.
 Contact your current and previous employers to find out the types of pension schemes that apply to you.
 For most employees, occupational pension is paid from the age of 67.

 Contact the pensions company responsible for your occupational pension to find out what you may be entitled to if you move from Norway.